Cantaloupe Salad with Mozzarella

 I knew I was onto something with a cantaloupe mint salad so the idea grew.

-Since we also pineapple on hand, I figured adding a spicy red onion and some savory mozzarella balls would all pair together nicely in this summer melon salad.
+Since we also had pineapple on hand, I figured adding a spicy red onion and some savory mozzarella balls would all pair together nicely in this summer melon salad.

 What You Need For Cantaloupe Salad with Mozzarella